Capstsone2-0/DragonSquad/README.md

 - Workbook 1-3

  ## Acknowledgements
-Credits to Paul, and the Pig room for all the help.
+Credits to Paul, and peers room for all the help.